y-arjun-y/arjunyadav/pages-md/notebook.md

 - Auto-encoder: An autoencoder is a type of convolutional neural network (CNN) that converts a high-dimensional input into a low-dimensional one (i.e. a latent vector), and later reconstructs the original input with the highest quality possible.
 It consists of both an encoder and decoder.
 An example of its use is removing noise from a dataset (Paperspace Blog).

 ## People I've Met in AI Safety
+Note that these are outside of formal projects.

 ### Meeting with a co-worker at Dioptra